liuxjep/iam/bp_access.md

 To ensure that your account is fully set up for success, check out [Best practices for setting up your account](/docs/account?topic=account-account_setup#account_setup) and [Best practices for organizing resources in resource groups](/docs/resources?topic=resources-bp_resourcegroups#bp_resourcegroups).
 {: tip}

+## How IAM access policies provide access
+{: #how_access}

+A policy consists of a subject, target, and role.
+The subject in this case is the access group.
+The target is what you want the subject to access, such as a set of resources, a service instance, all services in the account, or all instances of a service.
+The role defines the level of access that is granted to a user.

+The most commonly used roles are viewer, editor, and administrator.
+The viewer role provides the least amount of access for viewing instances and resource groups in an account.
+The editor role has more access for creating, editing, deleting, and binding service instances.
+The administrator role includes everything for working with a service instance and can assign access to others.
+However, two different categories of roles are available to consider: platform and service.
+For more information about the roles that can be assigned, see [IAM roles](/docs/iam?topic=iam-userroles#iamusermanrol).

+## Reducing time and effort managing access
+{: #limit-policies}

+There is a [limit](/docs/iam?topic=iam-iam_limits) on the total number of policies that are allowed in account.
+There are a few strategies that you can use to ensure that you don't reach the limit, and they can help you to reduce the amount of time you spend assigning and managing access in your account:

+* Use access groups to organize users and service IDs that all require the same level of access.
+This way, you can assign a single policy rather than an individual policy for each user or service ID.
+* Use resource groups to organize resources that you want a group of developers in your account to use.
+Then, if all of those developers are in an access group together, you can use a minimum number of policies instead of assigning policies to each individual developer for each individual resource.
+* Use the principle of least privilege and assign only the access that is required.
+This can help you ensure that users in your account are limited to only the actions that you want to allow.
+It also reduces the time that you might need to spend later to delete, update, or reduce assigned access for users that you might not want purchasing and provisioning all types of services in the account.

 ## What is a good access group strategy?
 {: #rg_strategy}